sami-e/CNN-DolphinShark/README.md

 ## Description

 This project is an image classifier using Convolutional Neural Network (CNN).
 The **Model.hdf5** file is able to classify dolphins and sharks images with **80% of accuracy**.
+It was done in educational settings.

 The dataset used is composed of:
 - training: 6500 dolphin images / 6500 shark images